Protestantism in Myanmar: Presbyterian Churches

-The biggest church is the Presbyterian Church in Myanmar with 30,000 members and 300 parishes and hundreds of house fellowships.

 Mara Evangelical Church

 The Mara Evangelical Church is one of the oldest church in Chin State.
 It was founded by English missionaries, Rev. Reginald Arthur Lorrain and his wife, in 1907.
-The church has 100 congregations and 17,200 members, and it is affiliated with the World Communion of Reformed Churches.
+In 2023, the church has 97 congregations and 19,810 members.
+It is affiliated with the World Communion of Reformed Churches.

 True Jesus Church in Myanmar

 The True Jesus Church is a nontrinitarian Christian denomination begun in China, growing out of the Pentecostal movement.
 Since its foundation it has spread to other countries including Myanmar.

-As of 2000, there are two churches, one in Taungphila and Pyindaw Oo, and prayer houses in six different areas: Pyidawtha, Sakhamayi, Tiddicm, Falam, Nud Kyi Kone, and Yangon Shwebogan.
-The number of believers is 211.
+In 2023, the church is present in Yangon, Kalaymyo and Sawbuayeshin.
+Two full-time local preachers serve 300 believers.